dark-swordsman/prac-1/README.md

 # prac-1
-Practice Repository for Next.js - 2021
+A personal practice repository for me to get caught up on Next.js - 2021

 ### Resources